Gradiant/5g-charts/open5gs-ueransim-gnb.md

 It is important to notice that the default values of **mcc, mnc, sst, sd and tac** match those configured in the **open5gs** chart and the registered UEs.

-In addition, take into account that the value given for ***amf.hostname*** must match the name of the AMF service deployed by the open5gs chart.
+In addition, take into account that the value given for ***amf.hostname*** must match the name of the correponding AMF service deployed by the open5gs chart.
 Therefore, in case you use a differente release name for the open5gs chart, make sure that this value is set accordingly.

 # Verify deployment